There are two budget-related questions from the public that I hear quite often:

 The key to answering the question “Why is money being spent on X instead of on Y?”, is to understand the difference between general fund (or discretionary) revenue and non-general fund revenue.
 This is the single most important concept when it comes to understanding the County budget.

-The fiscal-year (FY) 2018-2019 Yuba County budget was almost $180 million, but only about $30 million of that (< 17%) was general fund (discretionary) revenue, and within the control of the Board of Supervisors to allocate as desired.
-The other $150 million, must be used for a specific purpose and can’t be used for anything other than it’s designated purpose.
+In fiscal year (FY) 2022-2023, the Yuba County budget is almost $290 million, but only about $40 million of that (< 14%) was general fund (discretionary) revenue, and within the control of the Board of Supervisors to allocate as desired.
+The other ~$250 million, must be used for a specific purpose and can’t be used for anything other than its designated purpose.

 General Fund Deep Drive